THEVlLLAlN/semGroup18/use-cases/use-cases-7.md

 ### Goal in Context

-As a programmer, I want a report on all the countries in the world/a continent/ a region from largest to smallest.
+As a Researcher, I want a report on all the countries in the world/a continent/ a region from largest to smallest.

 ### Scope